jsk-ros-pkg/jsk_3rdparty/3rdparty/voice_text/README.md

 ### 1. Install VoiceText SDK
 #### If you have voicetext sdk install binary, please follow the official guide and install both engine and SDK
-#### If you don't have the sdk install binary but have voice text API binary, please follow the guide below.
+#### If you don't have the sdk install binary but have ReadSpeaker API binary, please follow the guide below.
 1. Install VoiceText Engine by official guide
 2. Copy VoiceText API binaries to VoiceText binary directory VoiceText API package includes binary libraries and header file.
 You have to copy those of them to specific directory by executing following commands.